Aihua0055/ComputationalArt/README.md

 * Style Transfer
 * Color Harmonization [Colour Harmony a video on Youtube](https://www.youtube.com/watch?v=4LhcNbFMkTw) | [A Youtube video about color theory](https://www.youtube.com/watch?v=_2LLXnUdUIc)
 * Gallery of Style Transfer.
+* About page sparks thinking about AI and art.

 [A Live Demo](https://computationalartstudio.herokuapp.com/) has been deployed to Heroku.
 Please try it out, and have fun.